wstrother/ahp_twitch_bot_site/index.md

 ### **bot_settings.json**

-To define attributes and behaviors for your bot, you'll need to create a JSON data file and provide some instuctions.
+To define attributes and behaviors for your bot, you'll need to create a JSON data file and provide some instructions.
 The following keys can be defined to support whatever functionality you want to implement.

 ```json